Last Updated on March 29, 2021

-Whitehaven Beach is found in the Whitsunday Islands, a group of 74 tropical islands off the Queensland Coast in Australia and is consistently named as one of the most beautiful beaches in Australia and the world.
+Whitehaven Beach is located in the Whitsunday Islands, a group of 74 tropical islands off the Queensland Coast in Australia and is consistently named as one of the most beautiful beaches in Australia and the world.

 If you are considering which day cruise to take out to the beach this guide will give you an idea of what to expect from the Cruise Whitsundays half-day tour as well as tips to ensure you make the most of your day.

 Check-in is at the Cruise Whitsundays Maritime Terminal.
 For the half-day morning cruise check-in is at 6.30 am (there is an afternoon Whitehaven beach tour available too).
 Parking is available at the terminal.
 It cost us $6 for 12 hours and there was plenty of spaces available at 6.30 am when we arrived.

 If you don’t have time to eat breakfast prior to check-in there is a cafe at the terminal.

 We boarded the Cruise Whitsundays boat at 6.45 and were met by a very friendly and approachable crew.

 We were kept us informed of the itinerary during the day .
 The crew were also very knowledgable and told us lots of interesting information about the islands as we sailed through.

 The boat stops at Hamilton Island to pick up more passengers and then sails directly to Whitehaven Beach.